LanceKnight/Data-Visualization/assignment4/README.md

 	* 10 points: update polylines corresponding to user-selected items
 	* 5 points: update elements when user performs new selection (namely, revert back to original visual encoding for the previous selection)
 	* 5 points: ensure selected points/poly-lines are clearly shown
-* 30 points: Kernel Density Estimation
-	* 20 points: compute a density estimate for each data item
-	* 5 points: associate color map with density, color points/poly-lines based on color map
-	* 5 points: support interactive updating of bandwidth

-Please note for graduate students: your grade is out of 130 points, but still counts as the same amount as any other assignment in its contribution towards your overall grade.